How to Install Jellyfin Media Server on Ubuntu Linux

 Update Ubuntu Before Jellyfin Installation

-To keep your Ubuntu operating system smooth and secure and to prevent issues when installing the Jellyfin Media Server, update your packages.
-Use the command line interface and enter the following command to update Ubuntu:
+Before proceeding with the installation, you should update your packages to keep your Ubuntu operating system smooth and secure.
+Additionally, this prevents compatibility issues when installing the Jellyfin Media Server.
+Use the command line interface (CLI), Ubuntu’s built-in terminal environment, and enter the following command to update Ubuntu:

-This command will update the package list and upgrade all installed packages to the latest versions.
+Running this command updates the package list and upgrades all installed packages to their latest versions.
+As a result, this prevents compatibility issues during the Jellyfin installation.

 Install Initial Packages For Jellyfin Media Server

-Before you install the Jellyfin Media server, ensure you have installed all the necessary packages on your Ubuntu system.
+Once the system update completes, you must ensure you have installed all the necessary packages on your Ubuntu system.
 These packages ensure a successful installation and smooth server operation.

-To install the necessary packages, you can use the command line interface and execute the following command:
+To install the necessary packages, execute the following command:

 Import Jellyfin Media Server APT Repository

 The default Ubuntu repository doesn’t include Jellyfin.
-You must import the Jellyfin GPG Key and repository to install the software.
-This confirms the package’s authenticity and verifies no one has tampered with it.
+Therefore, you must import the Jellyfin GPG Key and repository to install the software.
+Furthermore, this confirms the package’s authenticity and verifies no one has tampered with it.
+APT (Advanced Package Tool) uses these repositories to download and update software securely.

-Finally, update your system’s repository listing to recognize the new additions with the following command:
+Following repository import, update your system’s repository listing to recognize the new additions:

 sudo apt update

-Proceed to Complete Installation of Jellyfin Media Server
+Complete the Installation of Jellyfin Media Server on Ubuntu

 sudo apt install jellyfin